iradab/NavalBattle/README.md

 ```

 End with an example of getting some data out of the system or using it for a little demo
+## UML Diagrams

+The following diagrams are presented for each version:

+-  activity diagrams
+-  usecase diagrams
+-  sequence diagrams
+-  state diagrams
+-  class diagrams

 ## Versioning